Robust Bichromatic Classification using Two Lines: Introduction

 Let $R$ and $B$ be two sets of at most $n$ points in the plane.
 Our goal is to best separate the ``red'' points $R$ from the ``blue'' points $B$ using at most two lines.
 That is, we wish to find a region $\W_B$ bounded by lines $\ell_1$ and $\ell_2$ containing (most of) the blue points $B$ so that the number of points $k_R$ from $R$ in the interior $\interior(\W_B)$ of $\W_B$ and/or the number of points $k_B$ from $B$ in the interior of the region $\W_R = \R^2 \setminus \W_B$ is minimized.
 We refer to these subsets $\E_R = R \cap \interior(\W_B)$ and $\E_B = B \cap \interior(\W_R)$ as the red and blue outliers, respectively, and define $\E = \E_R \cup \E_B$ and $k=k_R+k_B$.

-It follows that the region $\W_B$ is either: $(i)$ a halfplane, $(ii)$ a \emph{strip} bounded by two parallel lines $\ell_1$ and $\ell_2$, $(iii)$ a \emph{wedge}, i.e. one of the four regions induced by a pair of intersecting lines $\ell_1,\ell_2$, or $(iv)$ a \emph{double wedge}, i.e. two opposing regions induced by a pair of intersecting lines $\ell_1,\ell_2$.
+The region $\W_B$ is either: $(i)$ a halfplane, $(ii)$ a \emph{strip} bounded by two parallel lines $\ell_1$ and $\ell_2$, $(iii)$ a \emph{wedge}, i.e., one of the four regions induced by a pair of intersecting lines $\ell_1$ and $\ell_2$, or $(iv)$ a \emph{double wedge}, i.e., two opposing regions induced by a pair of intersecting lines $\ell_1$ and $\ell_2$ (we further distinguish \emph{hourglass} double wedges, that contain a vertical line, and the remaining \emph{bowtie} double wedges).
 See Figure~\ref{fig:allCases}.
-We can reduce the case that $\W_B$ would consist of three regions to the wedge case by recoloring the points.
-We present efficient algorithms to compute an optimal region $\W_B$, minimizing either $k_R$, $k_B$, or $k$, for each of these cases.
-See Table~\ref{tab:overview_results}.
+We can reduce the case that $\W_B$ would consist of three regions to the single-wedge case by recoloring the points.
+For each of these cases for the shape of $\W_B$ we consider three problems: allowing only red outliers ($k_B = 0$) and minimizing $k_R$, allowing only blue outliers ($k_R = 0$) and minimizing $k_B$, or allowing both outliers and minimizing $k$.
+We present efficient algorithms for each of these problems, as shown in Table~\ref{tab:overview_results}.

 \subparagraph{Motivation and related work.} Classification is a key problem in computer science.
-The input is a labeled set of points and the goal is to obtain a procedure that given an unlabeled point assigns it a label that ``fits it best'', considering the labeled points.
-Classification has many direct applications, e.g. identifying SPAM in email messages, or tagging fraudulent transactions~\cite{sculley07relax_onlin_svms_spam_filter,shen2007application}, but is also the key subroutine in other problems such as clustering~\cite{aggarwal2014data}.
+The input is a labeled set of points and the goal is to obtain a procedure that, given an unlabeled point, assigns it a label that ``fits it best'', considering the labeled points.
+Classification has many direct applications, e.g. identifying SPAM in email messages, or tagging fraudulent transactions~\cite{sculley07relax_onlin_svms_spam_filter,shen2007application}, but is also the key subroutine in other problems such as clustering~\cite{DBLP:books/crc/aggarwal2014}.

 We restrict our attention to binary classification where our input is a set $R$ of red points and a set $B$ of blue points.
-Popular binary classifiers such as support vector machines (SVMs)~\cite{cortes95support} attempt to find a hyperplane that ``best'' separates the red points from the blue points.
-We can compute if $R$ and $B$ can be perfectly separated by a line (and compute such a line if it exists), in $O(n)$ time using linear programming.
+We can compute whether $R$ and $B$ can be perfectly separated by a line (and compute such a line if it exists) in $O(n)$ time using linear programming.
 This extends to finding a separating hyperplane in case of points in $\R^d$, for some constant $d$~\cite{megiddo84linear_progr_linear_time_when}.